Start at your front door

 Pairing the door with an accent bench in Standing Ovation N570-2, a soft lilac purple created a very welcoming, lively exterior entry.

 Use accents to create appeal

-If you prefer a more modest, uniform appearance, keeping your door color the same as the rest of your home can deliver a clean look.
-As an alternative to my more vibrant version of this space, I continued Cotton Grey HDC-NT-20 along the entire exterior entry.
+If you prefer a more modest, uniform appearance, keeping the color of your front entrance the same color as the rest of your home can deliver a clean look.
+As an alternative to my more vibrant version of this space, I continued Cotton Grey HDC-NT-20 along the entire exterior front door entry.
 You can still incorporate other exterior elements to add touches of color, like this bench (Sand Dance S190-2), which adds interest while keeping that clean feel.
 The bench’s warm, smooth hue pairs seamlessly with the overall space.